Trust Centre A plain-English notice for you

 In data-protection language: your clinician is the controller of your information.
 Cogent Clinic Ltd is a processor, which means it follows your clinician's instructions.

-If you have a question about your record, ask your clinician first.
-They are the person who holds your record.
-They can also pass on questions that are about how the software works.
+If you have a question about your record, ask your clinician first: they hold your record, and they can pass on any question that is about how the software works.

-The software is a writing tool.
-It does not diagnose you.
-It does not make treatment decisions.
-It does not predict anything about you.
-Your clinician is the person in charge of your care.
+Cogent Clinic is a writing tool.
+It helps your clinician draft session notes, letters, and similar documents faster, and helps them keep their notes organised in a folder for each client.
+It does not diagnose you, make treatment decisions, or predict anything about you.
+Your clinician is in charge of your care.

 What categories of information are involved